mdmirah/Human-response-and-performance-modeling-for-AI-perception/README.md

 **Rahman, M. M., & Fala, N. (2026).
 "A Multimodal Framework for Assessing Fitness to Fly in Flight Training."** *AIAA Scitech 2026 Forum*, Paper AIAA 2026-2734. https://doi.org/10.2514/6.2026-2734

-This paper introduces the **Fitness-to-Fly (F2Y)** score, an operational construct that integrates a pilot's heart rate with flight performance metrics to estimate their internal state of fitness.
-The framework defines four F2Y states (Relaxed Controlled, Stressed Controlled, Relaxed Uncontrolled, and Stressed Uncontrolled) and addresses the critical disconnect between psychophysiological measures and flight performance that individual methods cannot capture.
+This paper introduces the **Fitness-to-Fly (F2Y)** score, an operational construct built on this framework that integrates a pilot's heart rate with flight performance metrics to estimate their internal state of fitness.
 **If you use this code in your research, please cite both the original paper (for the theoretical framework) and this repository (for the code implementation).**

 ## 🎯 Key Features